AshtonIzmev/covid-19-pandemic-simulation/README.md

 - [ ]  Scenario : Build a random test-isolation model
 - [ ]  Scenario : A whole neighborhood can be closed if enough people are infected
 - [ ]  Add a delay between test and isolation (PCR tests can take one day)
+- [x]  FAILED : Switch from dictionaries and list to numpy array (may be way more efficient, probably enabling some nice vectorization but huge refactors to come.
+Turns out it was a bad idea for performance -> lonely branch)
+- [x]  More tests, there are never enough tests
 - [x]  Get rid of params as a global variable and use a function (probably a bad pattern)
 - [x]  Plot the R0 of the pandemic ? (with linear and logarithmic scale)
 - [x]  Fix transport propagation performance issue